dustoncloud/nepalehr.github.io/_pages/01-overview.md

 title: "Overview"
 permalink: /overview/
 layout: single
-excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
+excerpt: "Overview of NepalEHR."
-last_modified_at: 2016-11-03T10:01:43-04:00
+last_modified_at: 2017-10-02T10:01:43-04:00
 ---

-_NepalEHR_ is an implementation of [Bahmni](http://bahmni.org) open source electronic health record system that allows for digital storage, secure access, and maintenance of individual patient’s medical records - simple enough to be used by mid-level practitioners but complex enough to meet demanding population health needs.
-The integrated system includes a supply chain management component critical for an efficient healthcare system, and is currently being integrated with Commcare for community-based care.
+_NepalEHR_ is an implementation of [Bahmni](http://bahmni.org) open source electronic health record system and [Commcare](https://commcarehq.org) mobile platform that allows for digital storage, secure access, and maintenance of individual patient’s medical records - simple enough to be used by mid-level practitioners and community health workers but complex enough to meet demanding population health needs.
+The integrated system includes a supply chain management component critical for an efficient healthcare system.

 {% include toc %}